 You have to take control on the devices.
-Use some scripting to send commands and do some actions or tune some parameters on the devices.
+Use some scripting to send commands or tune some parameters on the devices.

 Required skills

 Basic scripting (for example python)

 Basic electronics

 Two drops of IoT autocracy

 -.
 Totoro Challenge

 You have to store the sensor data in a database.
 Use Node-RED to inject data in a (influx) database.